Ayush Shukla

 Ayush Shukla (born 28 October 2002) is a Hong Kong cricketer.
 He debuted for the Hong Kong national side in 2022, and has since played regularly for the team.

 International career

 On 24 May 2022, he was named in the Hong Kong's squad for the World Cup Challenge League matches, where he made his List A debut for Hong Kong against Italy.
-On July 6 2022, he was named in the Hong Kong squad for the 2022 ICC Men's T20 World Cup Global Qualifier B where he made his Twenty20 International (T20I) debut against Uganda in Zimbabwe.
-On August 31 2024, during the match against Mongolia in Asia Sub-regional Qualifier A he became the third bowler to bowl four consecutive maiden overs in a T20I match.
+On July 6, 2022, he was named in the Hong Kong squad for the 2022 ICC Men's T20 World Cup Global Qualifier B where he made his Twenty20 International (T20I) debut against Uganda in Zimbabwe.
+On August 31, 2024, during the match against Mongolia in the Asia Sub-regional Qualifier A, he became the third bowler to bowl four consecutive maiden overs in a T20I match.